Lupin the 3rd: The Mystery of Mamo: Release

 The Mystery of Mamo was originally released in Japan on December 16, 1978 as Lupin III.
 The film was a financial success, earning 950 million yen and making it the ninth-highest grossing Japanese film of the 1979 film season.
-Footage from the film, along with scenes from The Castle of Cagliostro, was used Stern Electronics (under license from TMS) to make the Dragon's Lair-style laserdisc video game Cliff Hanger.
-By the mid-1980s, TMS re-titled the film in Japan as Lupin III: Lupin vs. the Clone, while English-speaking fans had begun referring to the film as The Mystery of Mamo, to distinguish it from the two TV series and The Castle of Cagliostro.
+Footage from the film's first English dub, along with scenes from The Castle of Cagliostro, was used by Stern Electronics (under license from TMS) to make the Dragon's Lair-style laserdisc video game Cliff Hanger.
+By the mid-1980s, TMS re-titled the film in Japan as Lupin III: Lupin vs. the Clone, while English-speaking fans begun referring to the film as The Mystery of Mamo, the name of the first North American release, to distinguish it from the two TV series and The Castle of Cagliostro.

 A TV broadcast of the film on March 28, 2014 on NTV attained an audience share of 11.2% in the Kantō region of Japan.
 It was the second highest share for a movie broadcast during that week.

 To commemorate the 50th anniversary of the Lupin III franchise, The Mystery of Mamo received a limited theatrical re-release in Japan on September 1, 2017, utilizing a newly remastered print in 4K resolution, a 5.1 surround sound mix and 4D effects.

 English releases

 The original English-dubbed version of the film was produced by Frontier Enterprises in 1979 at the commission of distributor Toho.
-Sharing the same Lupin III title as the Japanese release, it was made for JAL flights and could also be booked at theaters from the Los Angeles branch of Toho, but did not receive a home media release of its own in English-speaking countries.
+Sharing the same Lupin III title as the Japanese release, it was made for JAL flights and could also be booked at theaters from the Los Angeles branch of Toho International, but did not receive a home media release of its own in English-speaking countries.
 The full voice cast of this version remains unverified due to there being no credits for cast on any known prints.
 Identified cast members include Tom Clark as Lupin, Cliff Harrington as Jigen, Patricia Kobayashi as Fujiko, Frontier Enterprises owner William Ross as Goemon, and Greg Starr as Zenigata.
 It was once speculated that actors from the English adaptation of Speed Racer by Titra Studios were involved in this dub, but their involvement in its production has since been deemed impossible.
 Although largely faithful to the original Japanese script, most of the names of the main characters were changed to Western-sounding alternatives.
 Whereas other early English dubs changed Lupin's name to avoid possible legal disputes with the estate of Maurice Leblanc (the creator of the original Arsène Lupin), however, his name was used in this dub.
 Anime historian Carl Horn provided Yasuo Otsuka with a VHS copy of the dub in 1987 because Otsuka was previously unaware of it.